let's talk

 Freelancers $30,000

-Another costing method to consider is the web development fee per development region.
+Another factor to think about is the web development fee, which depends on the region.
 Let’s break down what this entails.

 Option 1.
 Build an In-House Team

-The cost of a website depends on the team’s size and each new employee hired.
+Website development costs depend on the size of the team and each new employee you involve.
 Hiring an in-house team can be costly because you employ a group of people.

-The average cost of hiring an in-house team can be around $500,000 per year to maintain your team’s salary, taxes, accounting costs, the office, and its maintenance.
+The average cost of hiring an in-house team can be around $500,000 annually to maintain your team’s salary, taxes, accounting costs, the office, and maintenance.
 You can use this calculator to find out more.

 Pros Cons